RovoMe/camel-rest-dsl-with-spring-security/README.md

 - The application (Camel in specific) should adhere to the filter chain defined in the `SpringSecurityConfig` so that adding a custom servlet filter (i.e. `AWSXRayServletFilter`) can do what it is intended for
 - Get hal+json responses from the services.
 Currently the project uses [jackson-dataformat-hal](https://github.com/Nykredit/jackson-dataformat-hal) though this requires a custom `JacksonJsonProvider` which I was not yet able to get it to work, thus the response format is not real hal+json as no `"_embedded"` or `"_links"` fields are available yet.
+- File uploads should return a 201 with a location header of the URI to look up the file again (easy to fix but not yet done)